Clinical Data Management: Roles, Steps, and Software Tools

 TrialKit: an intuitive CRF designer for virtual studies

-Used by 7000+ studies
+Used by 8000+ studies

-Pricing model: based on number of features
+Pricing model: based on the number of features

 Pros: ease of use, smooth integrations with wearables

-Cons: hard learning curve, limited functionality,
+Cons: hard learning curve, limited functionality

 How to choose and adopt a CDMS: best practices

-Here are some additional tips on how to select and implement a CDMS so that it will contribute to a trial success.
+Here are some additional tips on how to select and implement a CDMS so that it will contribute to trial success.

 Check compatibility and integration options.
 Make sure that the intended CDMS smoothly links to other platforms you’ll use during the trial — namely, an EHR system, LIMS, and others.
-In case of compatibility issues, you ‘ll need to find a tech partner with system integration expertise.
+In case of compatibility issues, you‘ll need to find a tech partner with system integration expertise.

 Learn more about the level of support offered by a vendor.
-This includes training programs, the quality of user documentation provided, and speed of response in case of any issues.
+This includes training programs, the quality of user documentation provided, and the speed of response in case of any issues.
 Also, check if the provider will help you with the system deployment, integrations, and development of new features once you need them.

-Start from the core functionality.
+Start with the core functionality.
 Redundant features not only inflate your budget but create additional complexities for staff who will have to get familiar with a new system.
 Later, you can expand functionality as needed and as your project grows by adding new modules from the same provider, integrating third-party tools or using custom development.

 Take your time to set up a database.
 Quite naturally, trial sponsors want to get the system run in no time.
-However, it[s important to balance speed and risk reduction.
+However, it's important to balance speed and risk reduction.
 Take your time to thoroughly design and test a database before the study starts.
 Software changes during the trial might be costly and impact data validity.

 Sort by